Anglers love Felt sole wading boots for the fantastic traction they provided on incredibly slick surfaces.

 Felt Sole Traction

-The grip is the primary reason for anglers still liking felt soles for wading boots.
+Why felt sole wading boots?
+The grip is the primary reason anglers still like felt soles while purchasing the best wading boots pair.
 Felt has a fantastic ability to stand tall and steady on pebbles and sand on a river shore.
 They are an excellent choice for fly fishing on moss-covered slippery rocks, uneven underwater surfaces, and slick wet logs.

 And studded felt wading boots, mmmm, even better!

 Many states have banned the use of felt bottom fly fishing boots due to their association with the spread of invasive species.
-These states are:
+Felt wading boots ban 2021 states are:

 - Maryland banned felt soled wading boots in 2011.